shalevwiden/gradientproject/README.md

-# UT Tower Gradient stuff
+# Gradient stuff

+Started with UT tower.
 Many ideas:

 1. Take the tower, remove bg, make it a gradient